swennemans/building-your-own-reactjs/appendix/02-code_component_class.md

-The working code in chapter Component class.
+The working code at the end of chapter [Component class](../02-building_basic_vdom/07-component-class.md)

 ```javascript
 index.js